ramedina98/backend_db/README.md

 ### Date formate
 **File** **path:** “backend_db/templates/date_form.php”
 This PHP code includes a function from an external file to format the current date.
 It sets the time zone to 'America/Mexico_City' and retrieves the current date in 'Y-m-d' format.
 It then uses the formatDate function to format this date and display it within an HTML container.
-The formatted date is shown in an <h3> element inside a <div> container with the identifier “date_container.”
+The formatted date is shown in an element inside a container with the identifier “date_container.”

 ```PHP
 <?php